nicolaspearson/nestjs.dellingr/README.md

    ```

    - Pros:
-     - Datbase transactions can be exectuted on individual service functions.
+     - Database transactions can be executed on individual service functions.
    - Cons:
      - It is not ideal to have business logic in the presentation layer, although in this case the
        business logic is tightly coupled to the transport protocol, i.e. throwing an HTTP exception